Argentina markets buckle up for reopening after Milei election triumph

 "The black market is far away from the official rates so some adjustment needs to happen.
 The issue is how quickly that happens."

-One of the few ways both locals and internationals have been able to trade the peso over the last 48 hours has been in cryptocurrency markets which trade 24 hours a day, albeit in tiny volumes compared to traditional FX.
+One of the few ways both locals and internationals have been able to trade the peso over the last 48 hours has been in cryptocurrency markets which trade 24 hours a day, albeit in tiny volumes compared to traditional foreign exchange.

-One tether - a cryptocurrency pegged to the U.S. dollar - was trading at 981.4 pesos, up 3.2% on the day, according to the crypto exchange Binance's website, although it was well off a high of 1120.4 seen on Sunday.
+One tether - a cryptocurrency pegged to the U.S. dollar - was trading at 960.3 pesos, up 1% on the day, according to the crypto exchange Binance's website, although it was well off the pair's high of 1,120.4 seen on Sunday.

+On equities, pre-market U.S. trading data indicated the Global X MSCI Argentina ETF ARGT.N - which offers exposure to a basket of Argentina's most liquid stocks - rising 1.3%, after jumping over 11% on Monday, which had been its highest since early September.

+Net assets of the fund rose $6 million to $61.9 million by close on Monday, according to LSEG Lipper data, though the vehicle did show outflows.

 Milei, who will take office on Dec.
 10, did not refer to "dollarization" in his first speech, raising questions about how quickly he might pursue scrapping the peso entirely.